Psychology & Sustainability

 The Master’s programm in Psychology & Sustainability at Leuphana is designed as a two-year programme with the option to spend the second year at our partner institution, the University of Groningen.

-The first semester at Leuphana University focuses on key principles of sustainability psychology at the individual, group, and societal levels.
+The first semester at Leuphana University focuses on key principles of psychology in the context of sustainability at the individual, group, and societal levels.
 By introducing core theories and models, the programme links topics from the field of psychology with the field of sustainability science.

 Accordingly, inter- and transdisciplinary work with a focus on theoretical propositions, methodological tools, and practical implications will characterise the programme in the second semester.
 Students have the opportunity to choose an elective course from one of the related psychology programmes at the Graduate School (Selected Topics in Psychology, e.g. International Human Resource Management).
 Thereby, the second semester aims to broaden students’ psychological perspective on the inter- and transdisciplinary characteristics of sustainability science.